MarcusPeixe/LambdaParser/README.md

 ## How to use

-With this interpreter, you can evaluate lambda expressions, define constants and assign expressions to them, and delete these constants.
+With this interpreter, you can evaluate lambda expressions, define constants with expressions assigned to them, or delete these constants.

 When you run the program, it will prompt you for an expression.